Seven Sorrows Polyptych

 The Seven Sorrows Polyptych is an oil on panel painting by Albrecht Dürer.
-The painting includes a central picture (108 x 43 cm), currently at the Alte Pinakothek in Munich, and seven surrounding panels (measuring some 60 x 46 cm) which are exhibited at the Gemäldegalerie Alte Meister of Dresden.
+The painting includes a central picture (108 x 43 cm), now in the Alte Pinakothek in Munich, and seven surrounding panels (measuring some 60 x 46 cm) which are exhibited at the Gemäldegalerie Alte Meister of Dresden.

+It represents the traditional grouping in Catholic devotion of the Seven Sorrows of the Virgin.

 Description

 The work was commissioned by Frederick III, Elector of Saxony, not a long time after his meeting with Dürer at Nuremberg in April 1496.
 Stylistic considerations suggest that the artist started to work on the painting only from around 1500.